 What is your favorite horror movie or series?

 The latest one is the Walking Dead.
 The 1st season blew me away, but the 2nd season sucked really really bad.
-I hope something better happens in 3rd season.
+I hope something better happens in the 3rd season.
 For movies, there are a lot, I can’t pick one.
-One that sticks on my mind till now is “Audition” by Miike.
+One that sticks in my mind till now is “Audition” by Miike.